Death of Sherin Mathews

 Sherin Susan Mathews (born Saraswati Kumari) (July 14, 2014 – October 7, 2017) was an Indian American toddler who was found dead in a culvert in Richardson, Texas.
 She was reported missing by her adoptive father Wesley Mathews on October 7, 2017.
-Her body was found October 22nd 2017, under a road in a culvert near her home.
+Her body was found October 22, 2017, under a road in a culvert near her home.
 Mathews admitted to the disposing of her body on the same day the body was found.

 Early life

-Sherin Mathews was born in Gaya, Bihar, India.
+Sherin Mathews was born in Gaya, Bihar.
 Soon after her birth, she was abandoned by her unknown biological parents, who left her in a bush at the city train station.
 She was found by a charity worker and taken to Nalanda Mother Teresa Anaath Seva Ashram, an adoption center in Nalanda run by Babita Kumari.
 Kumari gave the baby the first name "Saraswati", after the Hindu goddess Saraswati, as well as her own surname.
 Kumari recalled that Saraswati used to call her Mumma.
 She described Saraswati as a happy and healthy child.

-Wesley Mathews and his wife Sini Mathews, residents of Richardson, Texas, adopted Saraswati Kumari on July 18, 2016.
+Wesley Mathews and his wife Sini Mathews, residents of Richardson, Texas and originally from Kerala adopted Saraswati Kumari on July 18, 2016.
 They renamed her "Sherin" along with their own surname "Mathews".

 Babita Kumari stated that at the time of the adoption, the couple spoke no Hindi, which was the only language Sherin spoke.
 However, believing the child would have a better life in the United States, Kumari agreed to the adoption.

 Sherin lived with her adopted parents in Richardson, Texas until she was reported missing in October 2017.
 Sherin's death has led to the Indian government suspending Holt International, the adoption agency that placed Sherin with the Mathews, revising its adoption process to prevent similar incidents in the future.

 Disappearance

-The Richardson Police were notified about Sherin's disappearance on October 7, 2017 at around 8 a.m.
+The Richardson Police were notified about Sherin's disappearance on October 7, 2017, at around 8 a.m.
 Wesley Mathews told police that Sherin was very undernourished when adopted from India (a claim which Babita Kumari later denied) and that in order for her to gain weight, she should eat and drink whenever she was awake.
 Wesley Mathews's initial report indicated that one of these feedings was attempted that morning at 3 a.m.
 However, Sherin did not want to drink her milk, and as punishment, he made her stand outside in a nearby alley.
 When Mathews went back outside to check on Sherin 15 minutes later, she was missing.
 Rather than reporting the disappearance immediately, Mathews said he did a load of laundry while figuring out what to do.